MTD Penalties Explained: Points, Fines, and the 2026 Grace Period

 Don't panic.
 The grace period means you have a full year to get comfortable with the process.
 The quarterly submissions themselves take minutes.
 Keep your records up to date, submit on time, and the penalty system will never affect you.

-Why is Flonancial free?
+Why is flonancial free?
 What's the catch?

 There isn't one.
-Your spreadsheet is processed in your browser — it never touches our servers.
+Your spreadsheet is parsed in your browser, the file never touches our servers.
 HMRC's API is free to use.
-We don't collect your financial data, we don't sell your information, and we don't show you ads.
-In 2026, the smart move isn't to charge people for something that costs nearly nothing — it's to build something genuinely useful and earn trust.
-The core MTD submission will always be free.
+We never see your individual transactions or bank details, we don't sell your information, and we don't show you ads.
+The mandatory MTD pieces, quarterly updates and the year-end tax return once available, will always be free.